ericbiewener/vscode-vandelay-js/README.md

 ### `nonModulePaths: Array<string>`
 if you have configured your build tool to allow imports relative to the project root for certain paths (thus causing them not to begin with `./` or `../`), specify the roots of these paths here.
+These should not be absolute paths, e.g. use `src1` not `Users/eric/my-project/src1`.

 *This is done only to prevent them from being considered node_module imports when caching or determining import order*.
 You must use `processImportPath` to have the desired path actually get written to the file instead of the relative path.